 Pie Society Savannah

-Pie Society serves beef, chicken, and vegetarian pies with a perfectly flaky, buttery crust.
+Pie Society is an authentic British restaurant with a pub-like atmosphere.
+They serve beef, chicken, and vegetarian pies with a perfectly flaky, buttery crust.
+You’ll also find desserts at Pie Society.

-They stay open late, so that’s a bonus!
-On Friday and Saturday nights the doors don’t close until 1am — making it an excellent spot for night-owls.
+The restaurant stays open late, so that’s a bonus!
+On Friday and Saturday nights the doors don’t close until 1 a.m. — making it an excellent spot for night-owls.

 Popular Menu Items: Try any of the meat pies if you’re in the mood for a hearty meal, or opt for a sausage roll if you’re not too famished.